-- That you can’t pursue intimacy with God too fervently, because you might intimidate your husband and keep him from stepping up?
+- You can’t pursue intimacy with God too fervently, because you might intimidate your husband and keep him from stepping up?

 If you have children, do you teach them God’s Word, even if your husband doesn’t (Deut.
 6:5–8)?

 Yes, God has given your husband the role of “head” in your relationship.
-But rather than this limiting you, this should propel and empower you.
+But rather than this limiting you, it should propel and empower you.
 Think about it.
-Do truly great leaders do all the work themselves, or do they empower those under their care to thrive, initiate, and lead?
+Do truly great leaders do all the work themselves or do they empower those under their care to thrive, initiate, and lead?